Bahla: Lifestyle

 Bahla was used for many purposes due to the existence of its Qur’anic schools and mosques, and was renowned as a centre for intellectuals with many famous imams and scholars who influenced the political and intellectual scene in Oman.
 Among these were Abu ‘Ubaidah Abdullah bin al-Qāsim (2nd century AH/8th century AD), al-Ṣalt bin Khamis al-Kharūṣi (3rd century AH/9th century AD) and Sheikh Mohammed ibn Barakah (4th century AH/10th century AD).
 In fact, historical accounts indicate that ibn Barakah’s school attracted students from the Arab Maghreb countries.
 Among Bahla’s famous intellects were Mohammed bin Sulaiman bin Ahmed bin Mfarraj (9th century AH/15th century AD) and Aisha bint Rashid bin Khaṣīb al-Riyami (12th century AH/18th century AD).

 Pottery in Bahla

 Pottery in Bahla dates back to as early as 2500 BC.
 The clay used comes from the wadi (river bed).
 Men trample on this to make the clay pliable so it can be worked on.
 After the object is finished, it is placed in a kiln to be fired.

 Transport

 Since Bahla is a small fortified settlement, one can walk around the whole oasis to get from one end to the other.
 A single road cuts into the settlement leading to the fort entrance.

+Climate

+Bahla has a hot desert climate (BWh) according to the Köppen climate classification.